 Your doctor may also order a heart PET scan if other heart tests, such as an echocardiogram (ECG) or cardiac stress test, don’t provide your doctor with enough information.
 A heart PET scan can also be used to track the effectiveness of heart disease treatments.

 While the scan does use radioactive tracers, your exposure is minimal.
-According to the Mayo Clinic, the exposure level is too low to affect the normal processes of your body and is not regarded as a major risk.
+According to the American College of Radiology Imaging Network, the exposure level is too low to affect the normal processes of your body and is not regarded as a major risk.

 Other risks of a heart PET scan include:

 - uncomfortable feelings if you’re claustrophobic

 - muscle soreness from laying on the hard exam table

 This test’s benefits far outweigh the minimal risks.

 However, radiation may be harmful to a fetus or newborn.
 If you suspect you may be pregnant, or you’re nursing, your doctor may recommend another form of testing.

 to prepare for a heart PET scan